ShubhamPatel81/Reactive-Programming-with-Spring-Boot/README.md

 ﻿# Reactive-Programming-with-Spring-Boot

-## Book API - Spring Boot Reactive
+## Books API - Spring Boot Reactive
-This project is a Book API built using Spring Boot Reactive Programming.
+This project is a Books API built using Spring Boot Reactive Programming.
 It leverages the non-blocking, asynchronous nature of Spring WebFlux to handle requests efficiently, making it suitable for high-throughput environments.
 The API includes a search bar feature for dynamically querying books by various attributes.

 ## Features
 Reactive endpoints for creating, updating, retrieving, and deleting books.